bryansoh/manga-recommender/README.md

 - Removed all 0 scores from data; almost 2,000 users only had 0 scores in their rating list
 4. Data Modeling using [scikit-surprise library][7]
 - Details on models used can be found in the [library documentation][8]
-5. Scoring models based on recall@k scores
+5. Scoring models
 - Parameters selected for this project are k = 10, and a threshold of >= 7/10 score to be considered a relevant recommendation
 - The scores are the calculated average after 5 folds of cross validation
-- Since the data is imbalanced with 84% of ratings being more than or equals to 7, recall score will give a better measurement of performance
+- Baseline model used was random recommendations.
+The model randomly recommends 10 titles to each user and the scores are calculated from these recommendations
 6. Select the best performing model
-- Baseline Only was the best performing model with a recall@10 score of 0.862
+- Baseline Only was the best performing model with a precision@10 score of 0.909 and recall@10 score of 0.862
 7. Build and deploy the recommender system using [Streamlit][9]

 [4]: https://docs.api.jikan.moe/ "Jikan API"